shub-garg/Email-Crawler-Analyser-and-Visualizer/README.md

 list.  gmane.py will quickly scan to the end of the already-spidered pages and check if there are new messages and then quickly retrieve those messages and add them to content.sqlite.

-The content.sqlite data is pretty raw, with an innefficient data model, and not compressed.
-This is intentional as it allows you to look at content.sqlite to debug the process.
-It would be a bad idea to run any queries against this database as they would be slow.

 The second process is running the program gmodel.py.  gmodel.py reads the rough/raw data from content.sqlite and produces a cleaned-up and well-modeled version of the